-The installer has a responsibility under the Health and Safety at Work Act 1974 to provide for the safety of persons carrying out the installation.
-Attention is drawn to the fact that fire cement is caustic and hands must be washed thoroughly after use.
-The appliance is heavy and care must be taken during handling.
-Although the appliance does not contain asbestos products, it is possible that asbestos may be disturbed in existing installations and every precaution must be taken.
+- The installer has a responsibility under the Health and Safety at Work Act 1974 to provide for the safety of persons carrying out the installation. - Attention is drawn to the fact that fire cement is caustic and hands must be washed thoroughly after use. - The appliance is heavy and care must be taken during handling.

-These instructions give a guide for the installation of the appliance but in no way absolves the installer from responsibilities to confirm to British Standards, in particular BS8303 and BS6461, relating to the installation of solid fuel appliances.
-All local regulations, including those referring to National and European standards need to be complied with when installing the appliance.
+- Although the appliance does not contain asbestos products, it is possible that asbestos may be disturbed in existing installations and every precaution must be taken. - These instructions give a guide for the installation of the appliance but in no way absolves the installer from responsibilities to conform to British Standards, in particular BS8303 and BS EN 15287:2007, relating to the installation of solid fuel appliances. - Permanent ventilation may be required in accordance with the guidelines given in Approved Document J of The Building Regulations. - All local regulations, including those referring to National and European standards need to be complied with when installing the appliance.